 Next up, we need to mount the cameras so they’re secure and provide a great view of the action.
 I’m using microphone stands to mount the cameras around the pinball, and these clamps to mount the cameras to the stands.
 The microphone stands are small and mobile, and are easy to collapse and carry around.
 The clamps hold the phones securely (strong enough to hold the phone upside down over the playfield!) and are easy to reposition on the mic stand from game to game.
 As I keep the phones plugged in while streaming, the mic stand also acts as an easy way to manage the cables coming off the phones.
 I'm using some 10-foot long lightning cables to make sure I have enough slack and room to reposition.

 For the player camera, you’re going to want some light pointed back at you for that camera to pick up on.
-We’re using the same light that Jack Danger suggests for playfield lighting for lighting us.
+We’re using the same light that Jack Danger suggests for playfield lighting for lighting us (they're battery powered, which is nice for mobile rigs.
+I've also added a dummy battery for using AC power instead of a mountain of batteries).
 I’ve mounted it to the top of a mic stand using these mounts, and have the player camera mounted directly below it.

 Finally, for the flipper cam, I’m currently using a car style gps mount on top of the lockbar to hold the phone in place.
 I was a little concerned that this would move when nudging/rage tilting, or would obstruct the player’s view of the flippers, but both fears were unfounded: the camera is held secure, and there’s no issues seeing the flippers.
 You could absolutely instead use another mic stand coming up between the player’s legs, and that would work well too (and might give you a better view… hmmm….)